gnunicorn/gnunicorn.org/resume.md

 #### [GNUnicorn.org](/)

 As a freelancer, I have worked on a number of projects.
-Some are listed here, but you can see a more complete [body of work here](/body-of-work/).
+Some are listed here, but you can see a more extensive [body of work here](/body-of-work/).

 ### <span class="time">2017 – today </span>[DEMOKRATIE IN BEWEGUNG](https://bewegung.jetzt/)